 People Who Travel

 Whether you travel for business or pleasure, air travel can lead to dry eyes.
 This is due to the air pressure and dry environment that’s inside of the airplane cabin.
 Some people find that administering artificial tears provides the relief they need.
 If you generally wear contact lenses, swap them for glasses during the flight to avoid painful dry eyes.
 This is especially important for long, international flights.

 In the digital age, we enjoy constant connectivity to our smartphones, computers and tablets.
 For business people with vision problems, who need to remain connected with a high level of visual clarity, getting the right vision correction treatment is not only beneficial for their visual health, but for their jobs.

 So if you need to be at the top of your game in business, talk to about your vision needs.
 We’ll focus on improving your vision, so you can focus on your business.

 If you suffer from vision problems, contact .
-Our caring staff will provide you with the best vision correction treatment that’s right for you.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Our caring staff will provide you with the best vision correction treatment that’s right for you.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.